ga4gh-beacon/beacon-v2/docs/FAQ.md

     ##### last change 2022-12-14 by Michael Baudis [:fontawesome-brands-github:](https://github.com/mbaudis)

-??? faq "How can I handle haplotype queries & representation in Beacon v2?"
+??? faq "How can I handle haplotype queries & representation in Beacon v2?"<a id="haplotypes"> </a>"

     #### Queries